 The ACT English section is 45 minutes long.

-Yes, you can take the ACT English test more than once.
+Yes, you can take the ACT (and therefore the English section) more than once.

 We recommend completing at least two ACT English practice tests before taking the ACT.
 We highly recommend looking over the explanations of each answer, even your correct answers.